-In April 2021, the Company reorganized Meltano Inc. ("Meltano"), which started as an internal project within GitLab in July 2018, into a separate legal entity.
-The entity was funded by GitLab's contribution of intellectual property with the fair value of approximately \$0.4 million and a preferred stock financing from third parties of \$4.2 million, representing 12% ownership on a fully diluted basis.
-Even after the preferred stock financing, the Company is the largest shareholder with majority voting rights.
-Meltano is considered a majority owned subsidiary of the Company and consolidated in accordance with ASC Topic 810, Consolidation.
-The Company recorded the preferred stock funding and unvested stock options as noncontrolling interest on its consolidated balance sheet.
+In April 2021, the Company reorganized Meltano Inc. ("Meltano"), which started as an internal project within the Company in July 2018, into a separate legal entity.
+The entity was funded by the Company's contribution of intellectual property with the fair value of approximately \$0.4 million and a preferred stock financing from third parties of \$4.2 million, representing 12% ownership on a fully diluted basis.